-Official warns of possible cuts to program for disabled
+Official Warns Of Possible Cuts To Program For Disabled

-A top state official says a program that helps developmentally disabled West Virginians will face a 25 percent cut unless state lawmakers agree to Gov. Jim Justice's proposed budget and its tax increases.
-Media reports say Department of Health and Human Resources Secretary Bill Crouch delivered the message at a Friday event in Huntington.
+A program that helps developmentally disabled West Virginians will face a 25 percent cut unless state lawmakers agree to Gov. Jim Justice's proposed budget and its tax increases, a top state official said.
+Department of Health and Human Resources Secretary Bill Crouch delivered the message at a Friday event in Huntington.

 Add your comments below